luis-cj/data-science-british-airways/README.md

 ### 4. Entities and data
 The relevant entity we can retrieve data from in order to accomplish our objective is the following:

-- Customer review service provider: about 10 years of customer reviews from the [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways) website
+- Customer review service provider: about 10 years of customer reviews from the [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways) website.

 ### 5. Seed questions
 These are the first questions we need to start finding relevant insights.
 Different questions apply to each lever.
 In this case